What does this measure?

 Notes about the data

 Figures for the region and surrounding counties were calculated by aggregating county medians based on each county's share of the region's population.
-Data are presented in 2016 dollars.
+Data are presented in 2018 dollars.
 The multi-year figures are from the Census Bureau's American Community Survey.
 The bureau combined five years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 The survey provides data on characteristics of the population that used to be collected only during the decennial census.
-Data for this indicator are expected to be released in the fourth quarter.
+Data for this indicator are expected to be released in December.

 Notes: Figures are in constant 2016 dollars.
 Multiyear results are from rolling American Community Survey. * Margin of error between 20% & 35% of estimate; ** margin of error between 35% & 50%; *** margin of error greater than 50%.